 Busy days at Aller Aqua booths with many interesting talks

-Commercial director for Africa in one of many meetings
+Our commercial director for Africa, Niels Lundgaard, in one of many meetings